De-escalating Potentially Violent Situations™

 Method of Delivery

-Lecture, video, case study exercises, skill development and small group discussion
+Presentation, video, case study exercises, experiential practice, and small group discussions.

 What our clients have to say...